 Approximately 1 in 12 men (8%) and 1 in 200 women suffer from colour blindness.
 There are many different forms of colour blindness:

-Use these 3 helpful rules when choosing your colours
+Use these three helpful rules when choosing your colours

 Make sure your design works in greyscale (black and white) before adding in colour.
-Don’t assume colours will signal meaning when used on their own.
+Do not assume colours will signal meaning when used on their own.

-The richest colour across all types of colour blindness is blue, therefore blue is often a good colour choice.
+The richest colour across all types of colour blindness is blue, so blue is often a good colour choice.

 Avoid using red and green together as they are difficult to distinguish from one another in the more common types of colour blindness.